How Much Do You Get Paid for Overtime?

 There are some states that limit how many hours some employees can work, including Alaska, California, Connecticut, Illinois, Maryland, Minnesota, Missouri, New Jersey, New Hampshire, New York, Oregon, Pennsylvania, Rhode Island, Texas, Washington, and West Virginia.
 Restrictions usually apply only to some health care workers with a primary focus on nursing personnel.
 Consult your state department of labor to investigate any laws that might impact your occupation.

-Federal regulations restrict the number of hours that can be worked in safety-sensitive occupations like pilots, truckers, and nuclear power plant staff as well as certain railroad and marine personnel.
+Federal regulations restrict the number of hours that can be worked in safety-sensitive occupations like pilots, nuclear power plant staff, certain railroad and marine personnel, and truckers, for example.

 Some unions or individuals will negotiate collective bargaining agreements or employment contracts that prohibit employers from requiring overtime.
 Certain employers have enacted policies that place restrictions on the amount of overtime that is permissible.
 In those cases, workers can take up the issue with supervisors and/or human resources representatives and request clarification of the policy.